exkcd/exkcd/README.md

 I am currently a student in uni trying to figure out their life in the world of computer science.

-My hobbies outside of coding are generally having an existential crisis that's accompanied by a cup of coffee.
+My hobbies outside of coding include having an existential crisis that's accompanied by a cup of coffee.

 - 🔭 I'm currently working on just figruing out the ropes of the development world (and the cybersecurity world)
 - 🌱 I'm currently learning Java and C++ (which are the two I am currently studying in uni)